verma-kartik/basketley/README.md

 > `E-Commerce API` is a fictional ecommerce sample, built with .Net 6 and different software architecture and technologies like **Microservices Architecture**, **Onion Architecture**, **Domain Driven Design (DDD)**, **Event Driven Architecture**.
 For communication between independent services, we use asynchronous messaging with using Rabbitmq and gateway service using OcelotAPI Gateway.

+## Goal of this Project

+- The `Microservices Architecture` with `Domain Driven Design (DDD)` implementation.
+- Correct separation of bounded contexts for each microservice.
+- Using Database-per-Service pattern
+- Communications between bounded contexts through asynchronous `Message Broker` with using `RabbitMQ` with some autonomous services.
+- Using `Best Practice` and `New Technologies` and `Design Patterns`.
+- Using `Event Storming` for extracting data model and bounded context (using Miro).
+- Using Docker-Compose for our deployment mechanism.

 ## Plan
 > This project is in progress, new features will be added over time.
 [Cries in DSA]